Robeson County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to work, school, or medical appointments).
+- Restricted/Hardship License Granted: The DMV may grant a restricted or hardship license, allowing you to drive under specific conditions (e.g., to and from work, school, or medical appointments).

 Hardship/Restricted License in North Carolina

-• Costs and Application Process: Applying for a hardship license involves filing a petition with the court and providing documentation to support your need to drive.
-There are associated court costs and attorney fees (if you hire an attorney).
+- Costs and Application Process: The application process for a hardship license involves filing a petition with the court and providing documentation to support your need to drive.
+There are also court costs and attorney fees associated with the process.

 Getting Your License Back